-Drug allergies are a group of symptoms caused by an allergic reaction to a drug (medication).
+Drug allergies are a group of symptoms caused by an allergic reaction to a drug (medicine).

 Allergic reaction - drug (medication); Drug hypersensitivity; Medication hypersensitivity

-A true drug allergy is caused by a series of chemical steps in the body that produce the allergic reaction to a medication.
+A drug allergy involves an immune response in the body that produces an allergic reaction to a medicine.

 Common allergy-causing drugs include: